Moonvale/server-config-guide/README.md

 # server-config-guide
-Guide on how to install and config a new server
+Guide on how to install and config a new server.
+Also keeps track of the changes we did to the servers over time, clearly communicating differing server settings to the players.

+This repository will also be reworked soon!

-## Survival
+## Survival (Minecraft Empires)
 ### server.properties
 ```
 allow-nether=true